ChristofSeiler/ChristofSeiler.github.io/projects.md

 ### Regression for Mass Cytometry

-In collaboration with the with [Catherine Blish](https://med.stanford.edu/profiles/catherine-blish) and her [lab](https://sites.stanford.edu/blishlab/) at Stanford School of Medicine, I am investigating how NK cells can be harnessed for therapeutic purposes.
-I develop and consult for several projects using RNA-seq, microarrays, and CyTOF data.
+In collaboration with [Catherine Blish](https://med.stanford.edu/profiles/catherine-blish) and her [lab](https://sites.stanford.edu/blishlab/) at Stanford School of Medicine, I am investigating how NK cells can be harnessed for therapeutic purposes.
+I evaluated whether NK cells express different sets of proteins in response to influenza-infected monocytes.
+We used mass cytometry to measure protein expression at single cell resolution, and RNA sequencing to capture gene expression.
+My major contribution was building Generalized Linear Mixed Effect Models (GLMM) relating protein expression to experimental conditions while accounting for donor-specific variation.
+This approach was essential for identifying a previous unrecognized influenza immunoevasion strategy.
+I am currently implementing and applying a new R package in multiple on-going projects on NK response to influenza, a drug, and to HIV.

 * Paper on statistical methods and workflow: in preparation
 * Paper on NK cells and influenza: [bioRxiv](https://doi.org/10.1101/148528)